 While cleaning out a storage shed at my sister’s house I found an old dining chair.
 I was instantly reminded of eating french toast, spaghetti, and many other home-cooked meals in this chair.
 This chair had unfortunately seen much better days.
 The seat was busted into three different pieces and unattached from the frame of the chair and the entire thing needed some attention.
 So I cleaned off a spot in the shop and went to work cleaning and taking everything apart.
 Luckily the mainframe of the chair was still in pretty good shape and the wood was still strong.

-The first thing I did to the chair was to finish taking the seat of the chair off of the frame.
+First thing for the chair was to remove the seat from the frame.
 There were four wood screws still holding pieces in place.
-Three of the screws were the same size, while the final screw was slightly shorter.
+Three of them were the same size, while the final one was slightly shorter.
 I made sure to put these in a safe place where I wouldn’t lose them.
-After the seat was free from the frame I put the frame in a different area to work on later.
+After the seat was free, I put the frame in a different area to work on later.

-While the glue on the seat was drying I started working on the frame of the chair.
-As I said before luckily the frame of the chair was in fairly good shape and didn’t need too much work.
-The first thing I did with the frame was to find and mark with a pencil any places that had started to spread apart.
+While the glue on the seat was drying I started working on the frame which was luckily in fairly good shape and didn’t need too much work.
+Looking it over, I found and marked with a pencil any place that had started to spread apart.
 I only found one or two small areas that had started to slip apart and it was a simple task to use a toothpick and push some glue in the cracks and clamp them back together.
-While these small gaps were drying I started the most time-consuming part, sanding.
-I started with 120 grit sandpaper on my random orbital sander and started sanding all the flat planes on the chair.
-After all the flat planes were sanded back down to clean wood I hand sanded the rounded parts of the front legs, making sure to get inside all the tight little places.
-This is very time-consuming and honestly kinda a pain but the end result is well worth it.
+With these small gaps drying, I started the most time-consuming part, sanding.
+First, I used 120-grit sandpaper with my random orbital sander and focused on all of the flat planes.
+Once these were back down to clean wood I sanded around the curved and rounded parts of the front legs by hand, making sure to get inside all the tight little places.
+This is very time-consuming and honestly kind of a pain but the end result is well worth it.
 After the front legs were done I moved to the top part of the chair that has the little peak in the middle.
-For areas like this, an electric sander just doesn’t work and sanding by hand takes forever, so I used a card scraper.
-If you have never heard of or used a card scraper stop what you are doing right now and watch this video.
+For areas like this, an electric sander just doesn’t work, and sanding by hand takes forever, so I used a card scraper.
+If you have never heard of or used a card scraper, stop what you are doing right now and watch this video.

-They are super handy especially for places with gentle curves like this piece has.
-After your glue has dried completely and you are done sanding you can clean the entire piece.
-I used water and dish soap.
-I used an old dish brush so that I can get deep into the tight areas.
+Card scrapers are super handy—especially for places with gentle curves like this piece has.
+After your glue has dried completely and you are done sanding, clean the entire piece.
+I used water and dish soap with an old dish brush so that I could get into the tight areas.
 After washing and rinsing the frame I left it in the sun to dry fully.

-Back to the seat.
-After both halves of the seat have been glued together to make the seat whole again I started sanding it as well.
-Since most of the chair is fairly flat a random orbital sander works perfectly.
+After both halves of the seat were glued together to make a whole, it was time to—you guessed it—sand.
+Since the seat of this chair was fairly flat, a random orbital sander worked perfectly.
 I sanded and washed the seat of the chair the same way as I did the frame.

 That is it.
-Restoring old hardwood furniture is not that hard if you have the time to spend doing it.
-So go look in your shed or look around estate sales for projects and see what you can fix.
-Just remember if you are planning on restoring an old table or chair to make sure you have plenty of dust masks on hand.
+Restoring old hardwood furniture is not that hard if you have the time.
+Take a look in your shed or around estate sales for projects to see what you can fix.
+Just remember if you are planning on restoring old furniture to have plenty of dust masks on hand—and protect your lungs.

 Adam Kittrell is the Wood and Metal Shop Foreman at the Arkansas Regional Innovation Hub.
 He has been working in and around shops since middle school and has only cut his fingers on a saw once.
 His shop teachers would be proud.